Methodology

 It is possible for practitioners outside of the UK to register for the training, given it is a free and fully accessible service, so it should be noted that a very small number (estimated to be fewer than 20) of the total registrations are international users.

-Changes since January 2024
+Changes since January 2024 (July 2024 publication)

 This release includes completion and local authority data, which is also collected via the service database which is monitored by the digital team within the department.

 Users select their local authority, which has only been mandatory since November 2022.
 Users who registered before 9th February 2023 were required to provide information on their district council.
-Most of these have been recategorized into local authorities.
+Most of these have been recategorised into local authorities.
 Where this has not been possible, the local authority is reported as unknown.
 The local authority is further reported as unknown if a user chooses "I work across more than one Local Authority", falls into the “Central Government/Department for Education/Training provider” setting type or registered before it was mandatory to provide local authority information.
 As a result, data is incomplete and should not be used for comparison between local authorities.

 We are reporting on 154 local authorities, including Cumbria, which has been replaced by two new councils.
 As of 22nd February 2024, users can no longer select Cumbria but must choose either Cumberland or Westmorland and Furness local authority.
 Users that registered before this date have not been re-categorised across the two new Cumbrian local authorities; instead, they are being prompted to update their local authority.
 The DfE relies on users selecting this accurately.